Money Origami Shirt Instructions

 I'll show you the video tutorial first.
 But further down the page there are also step-by-step photo instructions .
 They'll be useful if you that have a slow internet connection, they'll load much faster than the video.

 You can also fold an origami shirt out of regular paper - just start with a sheet of paper that's about twice as long as it is wide.
 I've seen people make some really neat homemade Father's Day cards with a folded paper shirt on the front.
+And we've got lots of great father's day quotes, messages, and poems to help you write a great card to your Dad.

 Money Origami Shirt Video Tutorial